Cardston Alberta Temple

 The Cardston Alberta Temple (formerly the Alberta Temple) is a temple of the Church of Jesus Christ of Latter-day Saints in Cardston, Alberta.
-It was the eighth temple constructed and is the sixth still in operation.
-The intent to build the temple was announced on October 12, 1912, by church president Joseph F. Smith, during the church's general conference.
+It was the eighth temple, the sixth still in operation, and is the church's oldest outside the United States.
+The intent to build the temple was announced on October 12, 1912, by church president Joseph F. Smith, during general conference.
 It was both the first temple built in Canada and outside the United States.
-There are four temples in the province of Alberta and ten operated by the church in Canada.

-The temple's distinctive cross shape, one of two such temples built in this style (the other being the Laie Hawaii Temple), and absence of spires are distinctive characteristics of the structure.
-The temple was crafted by Harold W. Burton and Hyrum Pope, drawing inspiration from American architect Frank Lloyd Wright.
-Their design was unique in use of geometric decorative elements, and with integration of the surrounding natural environment.
-A groundbreaking ceremony was held on November 9, 1913.
+As of 2026, the church has four temples in Alberta and ten in Canada.
+It is one of two temples that uses the shape of a cross in its design (the other being the Laie Hawaii Temple).